-Suspect in disappearance of Pfc.
-Vanessa Guillen is identified
+Pfc.
+Vanessa Guillen bludgeoned to death on Army base, family attorney says

 Suspect confronted

-Early Wednesday, US Marshals, Killeen police and the Lone Star Fugitive Task Force located the unidentified soldier suspected in Guillen's disappearance, CID said.
+Early Wednesday, US Marshals, Killeen police and the Lone Star Fugitive Task Force located the soldier suspected in Guillen's disappearance, CID said.
 He had left his Fort Hood post.
 The authorities confronted him walking along a commercial and residential thoroughfare on the northeast side of the city, a few miles from base.

 "As officers attempted to make contact with the suspect, the suspect displayed a weapon and discharged it toward himself.
 The suspect succumbed from a self-inflicted gunshot wound," the Killeen Police Department said in a news release.

-During Wednesday's news conference, Guillen's sister Mayra said she had met the soldier suspected in the disappearance of her sister.
+On Wednesday, Guillen's sister Mayra said she had met the soldier suspected in the disappearance of her sister.

 "When I first went up to that base, that subject, I met him, not knowing that he had something to do with it.
 I felt something was telling me that he did something, and I wasn't wrong apparently," Mayra Guillen said.
 "And apparently now, he kills himself.
 Why?
 I don't know."